New Entity Set Up & Incorporation in Colombia

 One or more individuals (Colombian or foreign shareholder(s)) can set up and create this type of entity.
 As shareholders, they will be liable up to the amount of their contributions.
 To set up a S.A.S. entity in Colombia, its appointed legal representative must submit an application to one of the 57 local chamber of commerce at the city where the newly created company will have its principal business address.
 The expression “S.A.S.” must follow the name of this type of entity.

-A S.A.S. entity in Colombia must have a legal representative —usually the general manager— who usually has at least one substitute legal representative in case of absence.
+A S.A.S. entity in Colombia must have a principal legal representative —usually the general manager— who usually has at least one substitute legal representative in case of absence.
 The day-to-day operations of the corporation are entrusted to the general manager, who must always act within the powers granted in the bylaws.
 Colombian law assumes that the general manager is authorized to legally represent the corporation and to act on behalf of the corporation in any and all acts within the scope of the corporate purpose of the corporation, with no limitation whatsoever, except for the limitations expressly provided for in the bylaws.
-This person must be a Colombian national domiciled in the national territory.
+The legal representatives can be any foreign citizen or Colombian national with a valid tax ID certificate (aka RUT in Colombia).

 The general manager/legal representative, who can be different from the shareholder(s), will be responsible for signing all legal documents, contracts, authorize the payment of taxes, and other legally binding tasks.